-Some gardeners prefer building their mini greenhouses over raised garden beds to preserve delicate plants.
+Some gardeners prefer building their small and mini greenhouses over raised garden beds to preserve delicate plants.

 Another design aspect you should consider when picking a greenhouse is the types of doors and windows it has.
 Although you can choose between greenhouse kits with diffused or transparent windows, you can also look for ones with traditional window panels or roll-up windows.